 I was reading an abridged translation of El Terror Amarillo en Filipinas by Antonio Perez de Olaguer, a Spanish journalist who chronicled accounts of Spanish nationals who survived the agonizing last few days of the the Japanese Occupation in Manila.
 Filipino voices have already been heard on this, but most have been written from the viewpoint of those whose country was the battleground of the conflict.
 This is not to say that the foreigners then living in Manila suffered any less.
 On the contrary, the accounts clearly indicate that many were treated no differently from the Filipinos.
 They were subjected to suffering, deprivation, detention just as the Filipinos were.
 Though it would have been simplistic to say that unlike the Filipino civilians who were targeted with the same ferocity as combatants, foreigners were simply collateral damage.
 Unfortunately in the dying days of the war, everyone, save for those behind the guns and bayonets were victims who suffered horribly.

-in the de La Salle University Chapel.
-The stains on the
+Evidence used in Yamashita trial of five civilian families executed in the de La Salle University Chapel.
+The stains on the wall are blood, which reportedly flooded parts of the room. |

 It then comes to mind, all the stories of horror and deprivation, that there were acts that had little to do with blood and gore, but still spoke of the desertion of humanity.